ronalde/best-served-local/README.md

 /* <<< script generated css ends here <<< */
 ```

-And in the temporary directory the following files are downloaded,
+And in the temporary directory, the following files are downloaded,
 ready to be passed over to your webserver:

 ```